uw-ssec/python-project-template/README.md

 ## Open source licensing

-Statement from Schmidt Futures:
+Statement from Schmidt Sciences:

-_Schmidt Futures expects that any code from projects funded by Schmidt Futures be released as open source under an [OSI](https://opensource.org/licenses)-approved permissive license (such as [Apache v2.0](https://choosealicense.com/licenses/apache-2.0/) or
+_Schmidt Sciences expects that any code from projects funded by Schmidt Sciences be released as open source under an [OSI](https://opensource.org/licenses)-approved permissive license (such as [Apache v2.0](https://choosealicense.com/licenses/apache-2.0/) or